yojoe/go-raml/README.md

 Besides generation of a new RAML specification file, updating an existing raml file is also supported.
 This way the raml filestructure that can be included in the main raml file is honored.

+`go-raml spec ...`

 ## roadmap
 **v0.1**

-* Generation of the server
+* Generation of the server using gorilla mux
 * Generation of a go client
 * Generation of a python 3.5 client